Skip to main content

 Cookbook Mutability

 When running Chef without Policyfile, existing versions of cookbooks are mutable.
 This is convenient for many use cases, especially if users upload in-development cookbook revisions to the Chef Infra Server.
 But this sometimes creates issues that are similar to role mutability by allowing those cookbook changes to be applied immediately to nodes that use that cookbook.
 Users account for this by rigorous testing processes to ensure that only fully integrated cookbooks are ever published.
-This process does enforce good development habits, but at the same time it should not be a required part of a workflow that ends with publishing an in-development cookbook to the Chef Infra Server for testing against real nodes Policyfile solves this issue by using a cookbook publishing API for the Chef Infra Server that does not provide cookbook mutability.
-Name collisions are prevented by storing cookbooks by name and an opaque identifier that is computed from the content of the cookbook itself.
+This process does enforce good development habits, but at the same time it shouldn’t be a required part of a workflow that ends with publishing an in-development cookbook to the Chef Infra Server for testing against real nodes.
+Policyfile solves this issue by using a cookbook publishing API for the Chef Infra Server that doesn’t provide cookbook mutability.
+Name collisions are prevented by storing cookbooks by name and an opaque identifier that’s computed from the content of the cookbook itself.

 Opaque IDs

-The opaque identifier that is computed from the content of a cookbook is the only place where an opaque identifier is necessary.
+The opaque identifier that’s computed from the content of a cookbook is the only place where an opaque identifier is necessary.
 When working with Policyfile, be sure to:

 • Use the same names and version constraints as normal in the Policyfile.rb file